smtlaissezfaire/amz_sp_api/lib/reports-api-model/README.md

 api_instance = AmzSpApi::ReportsApiModel::ReportsApi.new
 opts = {
   report_types: ['report_types_example'], # Array<String> | A list of report types used to filter reports.
+Refer to [Report Type Values](https://developer-docs.amazon.com/sp-api/docs/report-type-values) for more information.
 When reportTypes is provided, the other filter parameters (processingStatuses, marketplaceIds, createdSince, createdUntil) and pageSize may also be provided.
 Either reportTypes or nextToken is required.
   processing_statuses: ['processing_statuses_example'], # Array<String> | A list of processing statuses used to filter reports.
   marketplace_ids: ['marketplace_ids_example'], # Array<String> | A list of marketplace identifiers used to filter reports.
 The reports returned will match at least one of the marketplaces that you specify.
   page_size: 10, # Integer | The maximum number of reports to return in a single call.